DynamoDS/DynamoPrimer/09_Custom-Nodes/9-5_Python-Revit.md

 ##Python and Revit

+Now that we've demonstrate how to use Python scripts in Dynamo, let's take a look at connecting other Python libraries into the scripting environment.

 ![Exercise](images/9-4/pythonRevit.png)

+The examples below demonstrate ways to implement Revit-specific operations from Dynamo using Python.
+For a more detailed review on Python's relationship to Dynamo and Revit, refer to the [Dynamo Wiki page](https://github.com/DynamoDS/Dynamo/wiki/Python-0.6.3-to-0.7.x-Migration).
+Another useful resource for Python and Revit is the [Revit Python Shell ](https://github.com/architecture-building-systems/revitpythonshell) Project.

 ###Platform Specific APIs

 The plan behind the Dynamo Project is to widen the scope of platform implementation.
 As Dynamo adds more programs to the docket, users will gain access to platform-specific APIs from the Python scripting environment.
-The examples below demonstrate ways to implement Revit-specific operations from Dynamo using Python.
-For a more detailed review on Python's relationship to Dynamo and Revit, refer to the [Dynamo Wiki page](https://github.com/DynamoDS/Dynamo/wiki/Python-0.6.3-to-0.7.x-Migration).
-Another useful resource for Python and Revit is the [Revit Python Shell ](https://github.com/architecture-building-systems/revitpythonshell) Project.
+While Revit is the case study for this section, we can anticipate more chapters in the future which offer comprehensive tutorials on scripting in other platforms.
+Additionally, there are many [IronPython](http://ironpython.net/) libraries accessible now which can easily be ported into Dynamo!

 ### Exercise 01
 >Create a new Revit Project.
 Download the example file that accompanies this exercise (Right click and "Save Link As...").
 A full list of example files can be found in the Appendix.